FionaCLin/epipro/Reports/Design Details.md

 searchBox = browser.find_element_by_xpath("//div[@class='keyword']/input[@type='text']")
 searchBox.send_keys(keyWord)
 ```
+Once relevant result is found, we can use another spider to get source from each of these url.
+To ensure efficiency we may use Thread pool to do this steps.
 ### Steps 2 extract details and cleaning data:
+After raw soure file is gotten, we need to extarct required data from these HTML files.
+In order to do we need to analyse the struct of raw HTML file and extract deatail by using xpath method.

 ### Steps 3 sort data in disease report format: